-Upon full implementation, students will be required to earn credit for three Writing Flag courses in order to graduate.
-(Check with your advisor to make sure you know how many flag requirements have been implemented for your degree program.)
+Depending on their major, students will be required to take two to three Writing Flag courses in order to graduate.
+(Check with your advisor to make sure you know how many Writing Flags have been implemented for your degree program.)

 What is a Writing Flag class like?

-Colleges and departments may have additional requirements for their Writing Flag courses, as well.
-However, each instructor will use writing in unique ways to enhance the class for students.
+Each instructor will use writing in unique ways to enhance the class for students.
 You may write a short paper every week, for example, or you may have four or five projects that build into a single detailed report.
-You may be asked to write in class daily, or to post messages on a class Web forum.
+You may be asked to write in class daily or to post messages on a class Web forum.
 You may work collaboratively with other students on writing projects.
 All of these activities are designed to help you master course content and hone your writing skills.